ellarem/mdb-climate-dashboard/README.md

 The **enriched dataset** draws on a mix of database, MDB project webpages and PDF sources, including sustainability, impact, and annual reports, as well as DFI climate finance databases.

-Data in this database is limited to disclosures directly related to climate finance.
+Data in this dashboard is limited to disclosures directly related to climate finance.

 ---